azizfa07/azizfa07/README.md

 # 💫 About Me:
-a student who is still learning about web development •ᴗ•
+a student who is still learning about programming •ᴗ•

 ## 🌐 Socials: